1. Deputy Michael Moynihan asked the Taoiseach if he has met the UUP or Alliance Party leaders recently. [39949/19]

 I propose to take Questions Nos.
 8 to 14, inclusive, together.

 I travelled to the United States on 22 September for a five-day programme in New York and Los Angeles.
-My programme in New York centred around the 74th annual session of the UN General Assembly, where I joined Heads of State and Government from around the world for a series of engagements.
+My programme in New York centred on the 74th annual session of the UN General Assembly, where I joined Heads of State and Government from around the world for a series of engagements.

-On Monday, 23 September, I participated in the UN climate action summit, accompanied by the Minister Communications, Climate Action and Environment, Deputy Bruton.
+On Monday, 23 September, I participated in the UN climate action summit, accompanied by the Minister for Communications, Climate Action and Environment, Deputy Bruton.
 I outlined Ireland's approach to climate action, including the Government's commitments under the climate action plan, our intention to ring-fence any new carbon tax revenues for climate action and just transition, and the increased focus on climate action in our new policy for international development.